Skipton: Governance

 Skipton is part of the parliamentary constituency of Skipton and Ripon, which was created in 1983.
 Since its creation, the constituency has returned a Conservative Member of Parliament (MP).
 As of 2024, the seat is held by Julian Smith, a former Secretary of State for Northern Ireland.
 Before 1983 Skipton had its own eponymous constituency.

-Skipton forms part of Craven District, a non-metropolitan district, and is home of the offices of Craven District Council.
+From 1974 to 2023 Skipton formed part of Craven District, a non-metropolitan district, and was home of the offices of Craven District Council.
 In 2007, proposals to make North Yorkshire County Council a unitary authority, removing the layer of government represented by Craven District, were rejected.
+However the council was eventually abolished in 2023, being replaced by North Yorkshire Council.

 Skipton has its own town council consisting of 16 councillors, formed by 4 members from each of the four wards within the parish boundaries, North, East, South and West.
-Skipton town councillors elect a town mayor each year at an annual general meeting.
-As of 2018, the town mayor is Councillor Alan Hickman.
-The town council offices are based on the high street, upstairs in the Town Hall.
+The council offices are based on the high street, upstairs in the Town Hall.
+The councillors elect a town mayor each year at an annual general meeting.
+For 2024 the town mayor is Councillor Mrs Sheila Bentley.

 Economy

+The town is known as the 'Gateway to the Dales', because of its close proximity to the Yorkshire Dales.
+As Skipton is the nearest and largest town to a significant area of the Dales, it attracts numerous visitors, particularly on market days (Monday, Wednesday, Friday and Saturday).
+Owing to the town's many independent shops and national chains, Skipton has received praise for its enduring individuality and character.
+In 2008, the Academy of Urbanism voted High Street the best shopping spot in Britain.
+The wide high street once hosted the sheep market, but now a general market is held there and livestock is auctioned at the Auction Mart on the western edge of the town.

+The town is home to a number of hotels, holiday companies, cottage holiday firms and independent holiday lets.
+The town is the base for several recruitment agencies, environmental and engineering consultancies and financial and legal services.
+Skipton is a popular commuter town, with direct trains to Leeds, Bradford and London.

-The town's major local employer is Skipton Building Society, with its subsidiary companies.
+One of the town's larger employers is Skipton Building Society, with its subsidiary companies.